kermitt2/grobid/doc/Grobid-docker.md

 - segmentation of the bibliographical reference section into individual references,

-- parsing of the header metadata.
+- parsing of the header metadata,

+- parsing of funding and acknowledgement sections.

 With a GPU (at least 4GB GPU memory required), the processing runtime is similar as with the CRF-only image with CPU only.